dogotengine/dogot/README.md

 Coming soon...

-Unlike other engines, Dogot will be so *Epic* that it beings *Unity* among all game developers.
+Unlike other engines, Dogot will be so *Epic* that it brings *Unity* among all game developers.